Choose whole grains instead of refined grains.

 Whole grains offer a “complete package” of health benefits, unlike refined grains, which are stripped of valuable nutrients in the refining process.

-- Whole grains contain bran and fiber, which slow the breakdown of starch into glucose –thus maintaining a steady blood sugar rather than causing sharp spikes.
+- Bran and fiber slow the breakdown of starch into glucose—thus maintaining a steady blood sugar rather than causing sharp spikes.

 - Fiber helps lower cholesterol as well as move waste through the digestive tract.